Skip to main content

 Building a Chrome extension starts with one file: manifest.json.

 It defines your extension's permissions, background scripts, content scripts, popup UI, and more.
-Get it wrong, and Chrome rejects your extension.
+Get any of it wrong — invalid permission name, missing host pattern, deprecated v2 syntax — and Chrome's review system rejects your extension or, worse, removes a published listing.

 Most developers copy-paste from examples, modify values, and hope it works.
-That's slow and error-prone.
+That's slow, error-prone, and the reason a lot of extensions fail review on the first try.

 Why Manifest V3 Is Confusing